 Prior to beginning to graduate school I was a high school science teacher at Dunedin High School in Dunedin, FL.
 I also coached the schools track and cross country teams.
 Before teaching I attended Wittenberg University in Springfield, OH; there I received a BA in Biology and an Education minor.

 When not in the lab, I enjoy triathlons, mountain biking, backpacking, and essentially anything else outdoors.
-I also enjoy art, reading, and a good concert.
+I also love cooking, art, reading, and a good concert.